Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix B. Derivations for Finding the Worst-Case Unmeasured Confounder

 As we have established that the $|\mathcal{U}_{\rm{PI}}| \leq |\mathcal{H}|$, we calculate:

 \end{proof}

-Sections~B.1--B.4 provide the characterization of the candidate maximizer set $\mathcal{U}_{\rm PI}$ for general permutation-invariant tests, as well as an upper bound on its size.
-The subsequent section, B.5, focuses on the space of the maximizer for the ordinal test.
+Sections~B.1--B.4 characterize the candidate set $\mathcal{U}_{\rm PI}$ that contains the maximizer $\mathbf{u}^+$ for general permutation-invariant tests and establish an upper bound on its size.
+Section~B.5 then turns to the candidate set $\mathcal{U}_{\rm{o}}$ that contains the maximizer $\mathbf{u}^+$ for the ordinal test.